Wellesley Investments & Pensions Ltd.

 - Regular valuations.

-Where we are managing your funds on a discretionary basis, we do not accept any fees or commissions from any third parties.
+Where we are managing your funds on an advisory basis, we do not accept any fees or commissions from any third parties.

 A copy of the firm’s Inducements Policy is available on request.